yushundong/yushundong.github.io/_pages/about.md

 News
 ------
 * May 2025: One tutorial and two papers accepted by KDD 2025.
-Congrats to Zhan!
+Congrats to Kaixiang and Zhan!
 * May 2025: Received ISO Graduate Academic Excellence Honors.
 I appreciate the prestigious honor from University of Virginia.
 * May 2025: Two papers accepted by ICML 2025.
 Congrats to Zebin!
 * Jan.
 2025: FYAP grant awarded.
 I appreciate the generous support from FSU.